Albany County Legislature

 Lynne currently serves as the facilities coordinator at Upper Hudson Planned Parenthood.
 She is also a partner in the consulting firm Kane & Lekakis, applying her organizing, facilitation, and program management skills to nonprofits and businesses in the Capital Region since 2002.
 Kane & Lekakis has worked with Equinox, United Way, Women’s Bar Association, Neighborhood Resource Center, and many others.

 Her volunteer participation in the greater Albany community includes work with the Delaware Avenue Neighborhood Association, Historic Albany Foundation, Albany Unitarian Universalist, and she lead the Honest Weight Food Co-op through several governance changes and the move to its Watervliet Avenue location.
-She currently is a board member of the Albany Community Action Partnership.
+She currently is a board member of the Albany Community Action Partnership and Historic Cherry Hill.

 Andrew Joyce (D)